 The business has grown their website audience (couples planning their weddings) by 21% in the last 12 months, maintaining their 17-year position as Australia’s most visited wedding website.
 This metric is important for the company as it determines how many wedding businesses they can partner with.
 To accommodate this growth, they’ve expanded the team by 10 percent.
 This growth will help them to better service their 4,500 clients and further enhance their product offerings such as their wedding planning apps, and a brand new CRM for their wedding suppliers.

-2018 will be more about international expansion, both into new countries, as well as continuing the growth of their UK operation which launched in 2015.
+2018 will be more about international expansion for this Melbourne tech company, both into new countries, as well as continuing the growth of their UK operation which launched in 2015.
 They will be evolving their product offering to make it easier for their two customer groups to connect – couples and wedding vendors.

 TRIBE is the world’s fastest-growing self-serve marketplace connecting brands with micro-influencers.